ReinhardtGG/ReinhardtGG/README.md

 ---
 - ✅ "Hello, world!" in C, Python, and HTML (pretty cool, I know).
 - ✅ Assisted in **creating a print management web resource** for a university using **JavaScript, ReactJS, HTML, and CSS**.
-- ✅ Processed data from .csv files by creating an algorithm in a Jupyter notebook.
+- ✅ Data Processing with Python on Jupyter notebooks!
 - ✅ Watched a few lectures in full from **Harvard's CS50x 2025** (proud to say I know what "initializing a variable" means).
 - ✅ Created this README.md for my GitHub profile!